 The student conduct procedures are established by NYFA to resolve allegations of student misconduct.
 The procedures and resolution processes are intended to be educational, not adversarial, and all cases are expected to be treated in a fair and equitable manner.
-Questions concerning student conduct procedures may be addressed to the Campus Dean (maylen.dominguez@nyfa.edu).
+Questions concerning student conduct procedures may be addressed to the Dean of Students (deanofstudent@nyfa.edu.).